Samunosuke/mantis-suke-theme/README.md

 Thanks Tim Petruski!

 Installation:
-1. create the themes folder in the mantis/css directory if it does not yet exist
+1. Copy the MantisThemeManager folder to /mantis/plugins (.../mantis/plugins/MantisThemeManager)
-2. create the "suke" folder in the themes directory
+2. Create the themes folder in the mantis/css directory if it does not yet exist
-3. copy all files into the foler .../mantis/css/themes/suke
+3. Copy the suke folder with all content into the mantis themes folder (.../mantis/css/themes/suke)

 Tested with Mantis BT 2.3.0